apeskinian/p5_treasures_untold/README.md

     To update a topic the user taps/clicks on the yellow edit icon.
 A prompt is displayed prefilled with the selected topic details.
 These can be edited in the same manner as the creation of a new topic.
 The user will also be informed of how many FAQs will be affected by this change.

-    The user can then save the topic by tapping/clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.
+    The user can then save the topic by clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.

     | Mobile Topic Update | Desktop Topic Update |
     | :---: | :---: |